 Eta Kappa Nu (HKN), Sigma Chapter

 The student chapter of the Institute for Electrical and Electronics Engineers.
+IEEE hosts the weekly IEEE Tech/Career Talks.
+They also plan weekly social and sporting events, as well as an ECE Day barbecue.

 ECE has two student advisory councils that act as a primary interface between the student populations and the ECE administration.
 The undergraduate and IMB Student Advisory Council (SAC) and the Masters Advisory Council (MAC) act as forums for idea generation and issue resolution aimed at maximizing the student educational experience and quality of life for the programs represented.
 Even though faculty and administrative offices have an open-door policy for student ideas and issues, organizing this activity and making it a proactive venture brings a sense of pride and ownership to the endeavor, resulting in continual improvement.